phillipgessert/phillipgessert.github.io/_posts/2017-07-24-four-color-bleed.markdown

 - drop caps
 ---

-I had a wonderful chance to handle the layout for Ryan McSwain's *Four Color Bleed*, a comic book themed novel featuring custom drop caps and a number of visually interesting bio pages.
+Loved the chance to handle the layout for Ryan McSwain's *Four Color Bleed*, a comic book themed novel featuring custom drop caps and a number of visually interesting bio pages.

 ---